Admitted Student FAQs

 The Work-Study Office will send information over the summer instructing work-study eligible students how to use the work-study website to find a job.
 We also host a work-study job fair in the fall.
 There are usually more positions available than there are students to fill them; finding a job should not be a problem.
 Review the online student work-study orientation for additional information.

-Can a student work a part-time job and still succeed at Northwestern?
+Can a student work a part-time job and still succeed academically at Northwestern?

 Yes, as long as they do not work more than 15 hours a week.
-Students typically work an average of about 6-10 hours a week to earn the work-study allotment on the financial aid award letter typically requires a student to work between 10 to 12 hours a week.
+Students typically work an average of about 6-10 hours a week to earn the work-study allotment on the financial aid award.

-Can I participate in work-study even if it is not offered in my financial aid package?
+Can a student participate in work-study even if it is not offered in my financial aid package?

 How will we be billed?

-In August, the student will receive an email at their official NU email address notifying them when their bill is available for viewing online.
+In August, students will receive an email at their official Northwestern email address notifying them when their fall quarter bill is available for viewing online.

-Can I give account access to my mom or dad?
+Can I give account access to my parent/guardian?

-Students may provide guest access to parents via CAESAR.
+Students may provide guest access to parents via CAESAR, the online student portal.

 When will we be billed?

 The Office of Student Finance bills students on a term-by-term basis.
-OSF will also send invoices on a monthly basis for any account showing activity.
+OSF will also send invoices on a monthly basis for any new account activity.
 The initial billing for each quarter is sent as follows:

 Billing Date: August 10